Let's Talk About Emotional Leadership.

-Examples of transversal skills are diagnostic, relationship, problem-solving, decision making, communication, organisation, time and stress management, initiative, flexibility.
+Examples of transversal skills are diagnostic, relationship, problem-solving, decision-making, communication, organisation, time and stress management, initiative, and flexibility.
 These skills are crucial for our professional growth as a group.

 An essential skill to work in this model is the ability to communicate, i.e. the ability to adapt our communication to different circumstances, for example, asking the right questions to get the answers we want spontaneously.